VladekQ/VladekQ/README.md

 Right now i'm focused on Machine Learning and taking a part in ML competitions.
 Here is a few works from competitions:

 <b><a name="My last project">⭐ My competitions notebooks:</a><br></b>
-<pre><a href="https://github.com/VladekQ/telecom_company_tariffs_research/blob/main/telecom_company_tariffs_research.ipynb">⚽ Football League Winners Prediction Challenge</a> - The objective of this challenge is to predict the outcome of a football match, based on historical match and player data.</pre>
+<a href="https://github.com/VladekQ/telecom_company_tariffs_research/blob/main/telecom_company_tariffs_research.ipynb">⚽ Football League Winners Prediction Challenge</a> - The objective of this challenge is to predict the outcome of a football match, based on historical match and player data.
-<pre><a href="https://github.com/VladekQ/research-on-the-reliability-of-borrowers/blob/main/research-of-borrowers.ipynb">📋 Tabular Playground Series</a> - The August 2022 edition of the Tabular Playground Series is an opportunity to help the fictional company Keep It Dry improve its main product Super Soaker.
-The product is used in factories to absorb spills and leaks.</pre>
+<a href="https://github.com/VladekQ/research-on-the-reliability-of-borrowers/blob/main/research-of-borrowers.ipynb">📋 Tabular Playground Series</a> - The August 2022 edition of the Tabular Playground Series is an opportunity to help the fictional company Keep It Dry improve its main product Super Soaker.
+The product is used in factories to absorb spills and leaks.

 <b>📫 How to reach me:</b><br>
     <pre>e-mail: v.pollyakov@yandex.ru</pre>